Canop/broot/build-scripts/README.md

 Staging and deploy settings come from `build-scripts/_local.sh` (see below).
 Without it, `release.sh` builds locally on a single host and `deploy.sh` won't run.

+A dirty tree doesn't block either step, but both ask first: `build-all-targets.sh` offers to stage it anyway (recorded in a `<version>-<commit>.dirty` marker beside the staging dir, and already-staged targets are then rebuilt rather than reused), and `release.sh` reports every host that staged uncommitted work before packaging.
+Set `BROOT_YES=1` to answer yes to all of it without a terminal.

 ## Machine-local config (`_local.sh`)